 This section provides a summary of the Marsh & McLennan Companies Retirement Plan portion of the US Retirement Program as of January 1, 2017.
-This section, together with the Administrative Information section, form the Summary Plan Description of the Marsh & McLennan Companies Retirement Plan.
+This section, together with the Administrative Information section, form the Summary Plan Description of the Marsh & McLennan Companies Retirement as your COVERED COMPENSATION according to the Social Security Administration's Covered Compensation table.